aibolem/vexflow-wiki-vexchords/Chord-Symbols-and-Chord-Changes.md

     .setFontSize(14);
 ```

-## ChordSymbol Sandbox

-Try out these techniques in the [ChordSymbol Sandbox](https://jsfiddle.net/ydfhco2e/).

 ## Slash Chords (e.g., C over F)

-If you have a `csymDiagonalArrangementSlash` symbol in your chord, VexFlow will condense your chord by moving the left part up and to the right, and the right part down and to the left.
+If you have a `/` or `csymDiagonalArrangementSlash` symbol in your chord, VexFlow will condense your chord by moving the left part up and to the right, and the right part down and to the left.
 This allows you to render slash chords, like C/G or C/E or D/F♯:

 ```javascript
 const slashChord = new ChordSymbol().addGlyphOrText("C").addGlyph("majorSeventh", { symbolModifier: SymbolModifiers.SUPERSCRIPT }).addGlyphOrText("/F");